gatsbyjs/gatsby/docs/docs/porting-create-react-app-to-gatsby.md

 export default Foo
 ```

-For more information about errors encountered during builds, see the doc on [debugging HTML builds](/docs/debugging-html-builds/)
+For more information about errors encountered during builds, see the doc on [debugging HTML builds](/docs/debugging-html-builds/).
+For more information about React hooks, check out the [React docs](https://reactjs.org/docs/hooks-effect.html).

 ### Routing

-There are two possibilites of routes that you can setup: static and dynamic.
-A static route has content that doesn't change, whereas a dynamic route can [fetch data at runtime](/docs/client-data-fetching/) just like any other React app.
+There are two possibilites of routes that you can set up: static and client-only.
 Gatsby automatically turns React components in the pages folder into static routes.
+This means that a statically rendered page directly corresponds to index.html files in the app's built assets, whereas a client-only route is rendered by the client and configured by the routing setup you define.
+Both types of pages can [fetch data at runtime](/docs/client-data-fetching/) just like any other React app.

 > **Note**: An advantage to having pages in separate files like this is a defined way of [automatically code splitting](/docs/how-code-splitting-works/), whereas Create React App requires you to use the `import()` syntax to assign what elements should be loaded dynamically